taogen-docs/technical-interview-questions/interview-technical-questions/java/java-data-access-jdbc-interview-questions.md

 | The Statement interface provides methods to execute queries with the database.
 The statement interface is a factory of ResultSet; i.e., it provides the factory method to get the object of ResultSet. | The PreparedStatement interface is a subinterface of Statement.
 It is used to execute the parameterized query. |
 | In the case of Statement, the query is compiled each time we run the program. | In the case of PreparedStatement, the query is compiled only once. |
 | The Statement is mainly used in the case when we need to run the static query at runtime. | PreparedStatement is used when we need to provide input parameters to the query at runtime. |

+### Q: What does pre-compiling a JDBC PreparedStatement do?

+If you want to execute a `Statement` object many times, it usually reduces execution time to use a `PreparedStatement` object instead.

+The main feature of a `PreparedStatement` object is that, unlike a `Statement` object, it is given a SQL statement when it is created.
+The advantage to this is that in most cases, this SQL statement is sent to the DBMS right away, where it is compiled.
+As a result, the `PreparedStatement` object contains not just a SQL statement, but a SQL statement that has been precompiled. **This means that when the `PreparedStatement` is executed, the DBMS can just run the `PreparedStatement` SQL statement without having to compile it first.**

 ### Q: How can we set null value in JDBC PreparedStatement?